Universebenzene/benzene-overlay/README.md

 Related overlay: [benzene-testlay](https://github.com/Universebenzene/benzene-testlay), with some packages testing.
 You can add it for interest.

 This overlay is available on [Gentoo repositories](https://overlays.gentoo.org).
-You can add it simply by several tools (e.g. via layman: `layman -a benzene-overlay`).
+You can add it simply through several tools (e.g. via layman: `layman -a benzene-overlay`).

 ### Available packages